 Student Developer Champion: Jarrett D. Emslie

 Jarrett D. Emslie is a Business Information Systems student at Saskatchewan Polytechnic with a passion for understanding software development technologies and methodologies.
 He has demonstrated an aptitude for the languages and techniques studied in class, paying special attention to the theory behind these languages, pushing his understanding beyond that required for his coursework, and helping mentor his peers.
 Emslie has built weather applications that consume Web services and multi-tiered application servers in Java that respond to web-based front ends to interact with a custom-built oracle database.
-He has also created responsive Web front ends using Twitter’s bootstrap libraries, and received high praise for both his Work Integration Learning activities and his co-op work experience.
+He has also created numerous responsive Web front ends using Twitter’s bootstrap libraries.
+He has received high praise for both his Work Integration Learning activities and his co-op work experience.

 Student Technology Champion: Jack W. Russell

 Student Developer Champion: Thomas Soteros